brianwskim/brianwskim/README.md

 - 👋 Hi, I’m @brianwskim
-- 👀 I’m interested in everything with medical imaging, muscle morphology and architecture.
+- 👀 I’m interested in everything with medical imaging, muscle morphology and architecture
-- 🌱 I’m currently learning the PyTorch for deep learning applications.
+- 🌱 I’m currently learning the radiomics and deep learning segementation processes
-- 💞️ I’m looking to collaborate on MRI and fMRI analysis of degenerative musculoskeletal and psychiatric conditions.
+- 💞️ I’m looking to collaborate on deep learning and radiomics research
 - 📫 How to reach me: Linkedin @brianwskim

 <!---